Parsi New Year in India | History, Wishes, Date, Traditions [2026]

-According to the Shahenshahi calendar, the Parsi New Year is August 15th, 2024.
+According to the Shahenshahi calendar, the Parsi New Year is August 16th, 2026.
 Parsis in India will adequately celebrate this occasion.
-Gujarat and Maharashtra have large Parsi communities in India.
-On the day, they go to the temples and pray.
+Gujarat and Maharashtra have large Parsi communities.
+On this day, they go to the temples and pray.

 The customs include exchanging gifts, praying, feasting, eating festive foods, and spending time with family, relatives, and friends.